A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 The answer is quite easy.
 The Spectrum Headquarters website has grown considerably over these long years, and so has our fan fiction collection.

-So basing myself on past experiences of what I received in the course of these last years, I came up, still with the help of my collaborators, with these guidelines below.
+So based on past experiences of what was received in the course of these last years, I came up, still with the help of my collaborators, with these guidelines below.
 They will serve to make things simpler.
 And I’m hoping that everyone will follow these guidelines.
 This will help ease the load, so that reading submitted stories, and beta-reading them, continues to give us the same sense of pleasure and discovery it always has, without ever becoming a chore to me or my collaborators who are offering their very precious help in beta-reading and reading approval.

 Just remember: it’s only a way to make things easier for everyone, including you!
 It doesn’t change much of the end result: stories will still be posted on this website, the same as before, but perhaps a little faster than it became in the last few months.